21 best gifts from Turkey you don’t want to miss

 BONUS Gift from Turkey: Pillow Covers

-The best thing is you can go home and simply stuff them with an old pillow or grab a cheap pillow and retro fit it.
-Easy peasy.
+The best thing is you can go home and simply stuff them with an old pillow or grab a cheap pillow and retrofit it.
+It’s so easy.

 Tips for shopping for gifts from turkey